wu-qing-157/Rogue-Mx/README.md

 + this file is somehow large,
 and _Intellij IDEA_ takes a lot of time analyzing it, so it maybe separated to multiple files in the future

+#### Built-in functions

++ several implementation of built-in functions may be simplified